-- Increases mobility options to support car-free and /or one car living - o Enhances transit coverage, frequency, & reliability within the corridor - o Connects with & complements nearby transit projects - o Provides access to regional trip generators, regional activity centers, fixed guideway & Metrolink services - o Improves access between jurisdictional or community plan area boundaries - o Gives priority to transit & active transportation modes - o Increases the mode share of transit services operating within the corridor - o Provides additional resources for transportation demand management strategies to reduce solo driving - o Maximizes Person Throughput - Reduces Vehicle Miles Traveled (VMT)
+- o Increases mobility options to support car-free and /or one car living - o Enhances transit coverage, frequency, & reliability within the corridor - Connects with & complements nearby transit projects - Significant benefits identified in Equity Focused Communities (EFC) - o Provides access to regional trip generators, regional activity centers, fixed guideway & Metrolink services - o Improves access between jurisdictional or community plan area boundaries - o Gives priority to transit & active transportation modes - o Increases the mode share of transit services operating within the corridor - o Provides additional resources for transportation demand management strategies to reduce solo driving - o Maximizes Person Throughput - o Reduces Vehicle Miles Traveled (VMT)

 A. Describe the current situation/problem, the need for the project, and how its implementation would resolve the described situation/problem.
 B. Describe how your project or program, meets one or more of the above goals.
-Clearly define the anticipated outcome and how will you measure the impact?
+Clearly define the anticipated outcome and how will you measure the impact? define the anticipated outcome and how will you measure the impact? define the anticipated outcome and how will you measure the impact? define the anticipated outcome and how will you measure the impact?